swcarpentry/git-novice/06-ignore.md

 >
 > What will be the result?
 >
+> ## Ignoring a particular file {.challenge}
-> ##Tom creates the following files in his project repository: a.stat, b.stat, c.stat, summary.stat, data/a.dat, data/b.dat, data/c.data.
+> Tom creates the following files in his project repository: a.stat, b.stat, c.stat, summary.stat, data/a.dat, data/b.dat, data/c.data.
 He decided for the
 > time being everything ending with stat (*.stat) and those in data folder should be ignored.
 So created a gitignore file *.stat and data/.
 However as the
-> time pass, he decided summary.stat should be really tracked, so to this he could: {.challenge}
+> time pass, he decided summary.stat should be really tracked, so to this he could:
 >
 > a)
 >